subenji/subversion_ap_tracker/README.md

 ## Autotracking

 This pack requires autotracking.
-It uses PopTracker's AP **and** SNES autotracking interface.
-It will track locations and items via the AP interface and use the SNES interface to track bosses and local items and mark doors and transtions while you go through the game.
+It uses PopTracker's AP autotracking interface.
+It will track locations and items via the AP interface.
 Requirements for Autotracking in PopTracker can be found [here](https://github.com/black-sliver/PopTracker/#auto-tracking).